Frequently Asked Questions

 When is an Ordinary Council Meeting agenda published and what does it include?

-The agenda is available on the website by at least two days prior to the meeting as per the Meeting Procedure Local Law 2018 requirements.
+The agenda is available on the website at least two days prior to the meeting as per the City of Ballarat's Governance Rules 2024.

 The agenda may contain: